cs573-24s/a2-DataVis-7Ways/README.md

 ## Reflections and Learnings

 Each tool and library presented unique challenges and learning opportunities, from data preprocessing in Excel to async/await issues in p5.js, and from familiar ease in Chart.js to new insights in Matplotlib.
 This project not only enhanced my data visualization skills across a spectrum of tools but also underscored the importance of flexibility and persistence in data science.

-Thank you for exploring the Penguin Data Visualization Project.